adamsalter/sitemap_generator/README.md

 Other Sitemap settings for the link, like `lastmod`, `priority`, `changefreq` and `host` are entered automatically, although you can override them if you need to.

-Other "difficult" examples, solved by my plugin:
+Other "difficult" Sitemap issues, solved by this plugin:

 - gzip of Sitemap files
 - variable priority of links